xetorthio/johm/README.md

 Durable data storage is available via the Redis Append-only file (AOF).
 The default persistence strategy is Snapshotting.

+# About this fork

+The original JOhm is not maintained anymore, there's a lot of useful pull requests that are not being merged and the author is not responding.

+I need JOhm in my projects, so I forked it and will maintain it here.
+Go ahead if you have pull requests to merge from the original repository, I will merge them asap.

 ## What can I do with JOhm?
 JOhm is still in active development.
 The following features are currently available: